 How Chapter 7 Works

 A Chapter 7 case begins with the filing, under oath, of a petition, schedules of assets and liabilities, and a statement of financial affairs.
 The petition is typically filed with the bankruptcy court serving the area where the debtor lives, or the business debtor has its main office or is incorporated, or where it maintains substantially all of its assets.
-A husband and wife who are legally married may together file one joint petition.
+Partners who are legally married may together file one joint petition.
 Although married couples may file together, there may be some strategic advantage to filing individually in certain cases.
 Currently, the bankruptcy court collects a $200 filing fee to cover court costs.
 This fee is ordinarily paid in full upon filing.
 If a joint petition is filed, only one $200 fee is charged.
 Upon the filing of the petition an impartial trustee is appointed by the Office of the United States Trustee to administer and investigate the case, question the debtor under oath, and liquidate any nonexempt assets, if any.

 In order to obtain Chapter 7 relief, a debtor must compile the following information: